 - Aligning incentives

-David H. Wisner is the executive director of the Medical Group, overseeing faculty practice operations as well as the overall vision and strategic direction of the Medical Group and its day-to-day activities.
-Wisner collaborates with the leadership of the School of Medicine and medical center to set and achieve joint strategic goals across the health system.
+Debbie Aizenberg, M.D. is the interim executive director of the Medical Group, overseeing faculty practice operations as well as the overall vision and strategic direction of the Medical Group and its day-to-day activities.
+She collaborates with the leadership of the School of Medicine and medical center to set and achieve joint strategic goals across the health system.

 UC Davis School of Medicine is one of the nation's leading medical schools, recognized for its research and primary-care programs.
-The school places in the top 10 in the nation for primary care training, the top 20 percent of institutions in the country for research funding from the National Institutes of Health (NIH), and is home to one of the nation’s inaugural Clinical Translational Science Centers.
+The school places in the top 10 in the nation for primary care training and diversity, the top 35 institutions in the country for research funding from the National Institutes of Health (NIH), and is home to one of the nation’s inaugural Clinical Translational Science Centers.

 A few highlights include: